flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 You might also notice that the `mean` function signature is type-annotated with Python type hints.
-Flyte uses these annotations to check the input and output types of the function when it's invoked.
+Flyte uses these annotations to check the input and output types of the task when it's compiled or invoked.

-### The Flyte Type System
+Under the hood, Flyte uses its own type system that translates values to and from Flyte types and the SDK language types, in this case Python.
 The Flyte type system uses Python type annotations to make sure that the data passing through tasks and workflows are compatible with the explicitly stated types that we define through a function signature.

 So if we call the `mean` function with the wrong types, we get an error: